pereznetworks/Library-Manager/README.md

   will need refer to my Sequelize workshop Blog example v3 and v4 for syntax and implementation differences

-  making this a GitHub repo for easier reference and safe keeping
+  making these a GitHub repo for easier reference and safe keeping

 ## Project Update 1:

   Before You Start:

-    I did indeed, download the project files
+  I did indeed downloaded the project files

 [For the original project files and a readme follow this link](https://github.com/pereznetworks/TD-Project10/tree/master/project-file-library-manager-v1)

-    Read, studied and created...
-      my own markdown-style version of the project instructions
+  Read, studied and created my own markdown-style version of the project instructions

-    Created this markdown-style project readme to...
-     track and document...
-      my progress through this project.
+  Created this markdown-style   project readme to track and document my progress through this project.

-    Will eventually be a how-to for developers and other students... who want to clone, download and work... on their version of this project.
+  Will eventually be a how-to for developers and other students... who want to clone, download and work on their version of this project.

   [back to Content Menu](#contents)